3manuek/3manuek/content/resume/resume.md

 > July 2009 - July 2010

-- Provided traning and support to national universities (as UNLP, UNC, UNNE, UNNOBA, UNCU, UNPA, UNR, etc), support developers in DB modeling and administration of Postgresql-Informix-Mysql databases.
+- Provided traning and support to national universities (as UNLP, UNC, UNNE, UNNOBA, UNCU, UNPA, UNR, etc), support developers in DB modeling and administration of Postgresql-Informix-MySQL databases.
 - Data Architect tasks and server revisions.
 Planning migrations and future strategies to board new releases.
 - Coordinated teams for database support to enhance the compliant between apps of SIU.
 - Developing the production and pre-prod following plan for all the SIU apps.
 Server metrics and other stuff for high performance servers.